ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestfulTestful/readme.md

 # RestfulTestful

-I am mostly done with code which is not ready for review.
+I am mostly done with the code, but it is not ready for review.

 This code provides classes for two key functions to automate Restful API testing.